dattv/ML-DL-Lecture-Notes/DeepLearning.md

 Softmax is a way of forcing the neural networks to output the sum of 1.
 Thereby, the output values of the softmax function can be considered as part of a probability distribution.
 This is useful in multi-class classification problems.
 Softmax is a kind of activation function with the speciality of output summing to 1.
 It converts the outputs to probabilities by dividing the output by summation of all the other values.
 The Euclidean distance can be computed between softmax probabilities and one-hot encoding for optimization.
 But the cross-entropy explained in the next section is a better cost function to optimize.

 ## Cross-entropy
+Cross-entropy compares the distance between the outputs of softmax and one-hot encoding.
+Cross-entropy is a loss function for which error has to be minimized.
+Neural networks estimate the probability of the given data to every class.
+The probability has to be maximized to the correct target label.
+Cross-entropy is the summation of negative logarithmic probabilities.
+Logarithmic value is used for numerical stability.
+Maximizing a function is equivalent to minimizing the negative of the same function.

+regularization methods to avoid the overfitting of ANN:
+* Dropout
+* Batch normalizatoin
+* L1 and L2 normalization

+### Dropout
+Dropout is an effective way of regularizing neural networks to avoid the overfitting of ANN.
+During training, the dropout layer cripples the neural network by removing hidden units stochastically.

+Note how the neurons are randomly trained.
+Dropout is also an efficient way of combining several neural networks.
+For each training case, we randomly select a few hidden units so that we end up with different architectures for each case.
+This is an extreme case of bagging and model averaging.
+Dropout layer should not be used during the inference as it is not necessary.

+### Batch normalization
+Batch normalization, or batch-norm, increase the stability and performance of neural network training.
+It normalizes the output from a layer with zero mean and a standard deviation of 1.
+This reduces overfitting and makes the network train faster.
+It is very useful in training complex neural networks.

+### L1 and L2 regularization